Kansas law requires children ages 4 to 7 to be secured in a booster seat.

 Teenagers Ages 14 - 18

-Teenagers ages 14 though 18 must be protected by a seat belt.
+Teenagers ages 14 to 18 must be protected by a seat belt.

 Troopers began issuing warnings for violations of the booster seat provision of the Child Passenger Safety Act on July 1, 2006.